neduard/axiomofchoice/posts/2020-12-01-draft-what-are-we-1.md

 # Material

-We are made of atoms and mollecules.
+We are made of atoms and molecules.

 ![](../images/what-are-we-1/material.png){width=100%}